Some links in this post may be affiliate links

 Repot Christmas Cactus when it stops blooming and the flowers have wilted in late winter or early spring.
 Repot only when it becomes extremely pot-bound as it blooms best when slightly pot-bound.
 Do not repot a plant that is in flower as it can shorten the flowering period.

-Repot the Crab Cactus into a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy to prevent root-rot and eventual death of the plant.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Repot the Crab Cactus into a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
+Take a look at these pots with drainage holes on Amazon.

 Slip the plant out of its pot, shake off the old potting mix and trim any dead roots with clean and sterilized scissors.
 Place the plant in the center of the new pot and refill with fresh, free-draining potting mix.